iGovDirect/Security-Review/README.md

 ## Security Review

 By letting security experts review code and libraries used the system can be hardened.
 Threats however come in many different forms so its not only limited to reviewing code.
-There are many such scenarios, but below are a few.
-The threat level will naturally correlate to the number of voters and members.

 ### White Box Pentest